 The judge in Juvenile Abuse and Neglect Court assigns cases to the CASA program.
 Then a CASA is assigned to the case by the Advocate Facilitator.
 Once assigned to a case, the CASA is then able to read the file on the case.
 A CASA can work alone or, if preferred, with a partner.

 On average, the cases last two years, which is why a two-year commitment is required.
 Some cases last for only a few months, while others may last longer.
 As the one consistent individual in the child’s life, we strive to be committed to that child until the case closes.

 The time spent on a case is about 2-3 hours a week.
-On average our advocates log 10 to 12 hours per month.
+On average our advocates log approximately 10 hours per month.
 These hours depend on the variety of issues that may come into the case at any given time.